 The Kaiapoi Town Centre Plan was published in 2011 by the Waimakariri District Council (WDC).
 This plan was developed by WDC staff and a consultant team including ViaStrada.
-The plan builds on the Kaiapoi Town Centre Revitalisation Plan under development since 2008 and responds to the restoration and development requirements of the town centre following the Canterbury earthquake of September 2010.
-The Plan considers Kaiapoi town centre as it stands today, identifies issues that need to be addressed and sets out a vision for the future.
-It outlines a number of projects that will help achieve the vision and shape the future of the town centre.
+The plan built on the Kaiapoi Town Centre Revitalisation Plan that had been under development since 2008 and responded to the restoration and development requirements of the town centre following the Canterbury earthquake in September 2010.
+The Plan considered Kaiapoi town centre as it stood then, identified issues that needed to be addressed and set out a vision for the future.
+It outlined a number of projects that would help achieve the vision and shape the future of the town centre.
 One of the key implementation projects identified in the Plan was an Integrated Transport Plan (ITP) for the town centre.
-ViaStrada were commissioned to prepare the ITP.
+ViaStrada was commissioned to prepare the ITP.

-Intersection improvements - Assessing the current roundabouts and identifying alternative options.
+Intersection improvements: Assessed the current roundabouts and identifying alternative options.

-Streetscape improvements - In line with objectives identified in previous planning, it is proposed that as Kaiapoi's main street, Williams Street should provide for movement of people and goods by all modes while helping to create a sense of place appropriate to a successful and economically vibrant river town.
+Streetscape improvements: In line with objectives identified in previous planning, it was proposed that as Kaiapoi's main street, Williams Street should provide for movement of people and goods by all modes while helping to create a sense of place appropriate to a successful and economically vibrant river town.

-Development of the ITP was informed by input from a community Reference Group and technical asessments.
+Development of the ITP was informed by input from a community Reference Group and technical assessments.

 Traffic modelling concluded that roundabouts and traffic signals would both perform adequately.
-Accordingly, concept designs were produced and rough order costs developed for roundabout and traffic signals.
-The report indicates that the overall project objectives will be more easily achieved with roundabouts.
-Textured corner aprons are proposed to enable heavy vehicle turns while controlling speeds for other motor vehicles and improving safety.
-Improved pedestrian facilities and traffic calming will support street activity, while the roundabouts can feature urban design elements to create gateways to the Kaiapoi town centre.
-The proposed new roundabouts are estimated to cost about half of what traffic signals would, and will also have lower operational costs.
+Accordingly, concept designs were produced and rough order costs developed for these intersection forms.
+The report indicated that the overall project objectives would be more easily achieved with roundabouts.
+Textured corner aprons were proposed to enable heavy vehicle turns while controlling speeds for other motor vehicles, thus improving safety.
+Improved pedestrian facilities and traffic calming would support street activity, while the roundabouts could feature urban design elements to create gateways to the Kaiapoi town centre.
+The proposed new roundabouts were estimated to cost about half of what traffic signals would, and would also have lower operational costs.

 Williams Street design